manthan127/AlertifySwift/README.md

 ```
 animated: Bool = true
-completion: (() -> Void)? = nil
+onDismiss: (() -> Void)? = nil

 animated: Pass true to animate the presentation; otherwise, pass false.
-completion: The block to execute after the presentation finishes.
+onDismiss: The block to execute after the presentation finishes.
 You may specify nil for this parameter.
 ```

 ### Present a sheet